ohughes1207/Academic_Projects/2021_FERRE_Undergraduate_Project/README.md

 </div>

-The figure shown above also illustrates that the TgZ fit provides the better fit than the Tg fit in the case of NCONT=4 as there are less data points against the boundaries, both Fig.31 and Fig.32 show a line of Tg fitted data points that are against the upper temperature boundary, this supports that the TgZ fit is a more preferable fit than the Tg fit for this data.
+The figure shown above also illustrates that the TgZ fit provides the better fit than the Tg fit in the case of NCONT=4 as there are less data points against the boundaries, both of the Kiel diagrams for NCONT=4 and NCONT=3 show a line of Tg fitted data points that are against the upper temperature boundary, this supports that the TgZ fit is a more preferable fit than the Tg fit for this data.